argoproj/argo-events/docs/tutorials/01-introduction.md

 # Introduction

-In this tutorial, we will cover every aspect of Argo Events and demonstrate how you can leverage these features to build an event driven workflow pipeline.
+The tutorials we will cover every aspect of Argo Events and demonstrate how you can leverage these features to build an event driven workflow pipeline.
 All the concepts you will learn in this tutorial and subsequent ones can be applied to any type of gateway.